ProjektCode/LDPlayer-Shortcut-Generator/README.md

 # LDPlayer Shortcut Generator

-A small program in creating a desktop shortcut for your LDPlayer apps
+A small program in creating a desktop shortcut for your LDPlayer apps.
+First go to the releases tab and download the latest release

 ## What you'll need